phylum-dev/documentation/docs/analytics/expired_author_domains.md

 ## Examples

 In May 2022, a security researcher noticed that the NPM package `foreach` was controlled by a single maintainer, whose email domain had expired.
 The researcher [bought the domain and thus gained control of `foreach`](https://www.theregister.com/2022/05/10/security_npm_email/), as above.
-Further, since 36,826 other NPM projects used `foreach` as a dependency, the researcher could have inserted malware into `foreach` and into 38,826 other projects through `foreach`.
+Further, since 36,826 other NPM projects used `foreach` as a dependency, the researcher could have inserted malware into `foreach` and transitively affected 36,826 other projects.